Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Summary and conclusions

+The availability of simultaneous channel-base current and remote electric field measurements, supplemented by high-speed imaging, makes tower-initiated upward flashes a potential proxy for investigating aspects of downward flash initiation that are otherwise inaccessible to conventional field measurements alone.
+Such measurements provide valuable constraints on still-debated models of lightning initiation and early leader development.
+Future studies incorporating larger and more complete datasets (particularly for Category B pulses), VHF interferometric observations, and/or 3D reconstructions are recommended to explore the distinct physical origins of these pulse types.
+Coupled with refined modelling of leader stepping and field–current relationships, these efforts will serve to further refine our understanding of the mechanisms underlying these processes and their implications for lightning initiation theory.

-This work was supported in part by the Swiss National Science Foundation (Project no.s 200020\_175594 and 200020\_204235) and the European Union's Horizon 2020 research and innovation program (grant agreement no. 737033-LLR).
-The authors would like to thank Florent Aviolat for developing a data-visualization software that expedited the identification of events, Kevin Abou Jaoude for his assistance with pulse analysis, and Hannes Kohlmann for the providing the EUCLID/ALDIS data for prior activity verification.
+\bmhead{Acknowledgements} The authors would like to thank Florent Aviolat for developing a data-visualisation software that expedited the identification of events, Kevin Abou Jaoude for his assistance with pulse analysis, and Hannes Kohlmann for the providing the EUCLID/ALDIS data for prior activity verification.